wix-incubator/fed-training-kit/Content/Lodash/Lodash.md

 - **[Intro to Lodash](https://egghead.io/lessons/core-javascript-introduction-to-lodash)** <a href="#"><img src="https://github.com/wix/fed-training-kit/blob/master/assets/time-5m.png"></img></a> <a href="#"><img src="https://github.com/wix/fed-training-kit/blob/master/assets/tag-video.png"></img></a>
   Watch this short capabilities demonstration by egghead.

 Once you are done, you may ask yourself this - if all of Lodash’s methods can be (and have been) implemented in plain JavaScript, why use it?
 Imagine implementing the methods you've seen in this video in plain JS, and match how fast the video demostration was - Lodash is more readable, expressive, functional, convenient and robust.

 - **[API Documentation](https://lodash.com/docs)** <a href="#"><img src="https://github.com/wix/fed-training-kit/blob/master/assets/time-30m.png"></img></a> <a href="#"><img src="https://github.com/wix/fed-training-kit/blob/master/assets/tag-read.png"></img></a> <a href="#"><img src="https://github.com/wix/fed-training-kit/blob/master/assets/tag-video.png"></img></a>
   Browse [this lecture](https://github.com/wix/fed-training-kit/blob/master/Content/Lodash/Lodash%20draft%201.pptx) to get the gist.
   [Here](https://www.youtube.com/watch?v=kdfikit351Y#t=1m)'s a nice intro for the API segments and exmaples.
+Notice that functions are generally categorized according to their input args: collections and arrays.

 # Practice